JunGuanGroup/Guan-Group/content/opening/index.md

 ## **Opportunities for Ph.D. and M.Phil.
 Students**

 We have a few openings available for highly qualified and motivated graduate students.
 Students with a strong interest in _nanophotonics, plasmonics, nanofabrication, or lasers_ are welcome to apply.
 Research experience in related fields would be a bonus.
-Please email Prof. Guan (guanjun@cuhk.edu.cn) with your CV and academic transcripts.
+Please email Prof. Guan (guanjun@cuhk.edu.cn) with your CV, academic transcripts, English transcript (TOEFL/IELTS/CET-6/CET-4) and other relavant materials.

 ## **Opportunities for Postdoctoral Scholars**